 DEPENDENCE ON PRINCIPAL PRODUCT.
 For the near term, we expect to derive most of our revenues from sales of the ROBODOC System.
 Accordingly, our potential future success and financial performance will depend almost entirely on our ability to successfully market the ROBODOC System.
 If we are unable to obtain the requisite regulatory approvals or to achieve commercial acceptance of the ROBODOC System, our business, financial condition and results of operations will be materially and adversely affected.
 We have not obtained, and we cannot give you any assurance that we will obtain, clearance or approval to market the ROBODOC System in the United States.
-See "Risk Factors -- Government Regulation."
+See "Risk Factors -- U.S. Regulation by the Food and Drug Administration."